-- The alleged violation(s) and applicable section(s) of the Student Code of Conduct; - Reference to the Student Conduct Procedures for applicable procedures that may be used in resolution of the complaint; - A specified date and time for an informational meeting with the assigned Student Conduct Administrator to discuss the complaint, the applicable sections of the Student Code of Conduct, and resolution options.
+- The alleged violation(s) and applicable section(s) of the Student Code of Conduct; - Reference to the Behavioral Misconduct Procedures for applicable procedures that may be used in resolution of the complaint; - A specified date and time for an Administrative Review with the assigned Hearing Officer to discuss the complaint, the applicable sections of the Student Code of Conduct, and resolution options.

-When scheduling meetings, Student Conduct and Community Standards will refer to university provided class schedules in order to determine the best possible time to schedule a meeting and will give a minimum notice of three (3) business days prior to a meeting, unless otherwise specified in this document.
-Students are expected to treat notices from Student Conduct and Community Standards with the utmost priority and to communicate any potential conflicts as soon as possible.
+UIW Behavioral Misconduct Procedures, Page 7 Revised August 23, 2020 When scheduling meetings, the Office of Student Advocacy and Accountability will refer to University provided class schedules in order to determine the best possible time to schedule a meeting and will give a minimum notice of three (3) business days prior to a meeting, unless otherwise specified in this document.
+Students are expected to treat notices from the Office of Student Advocacy and Accountability with the utmost priority and to communicate any potential conflicts as soon as possible.
 While requests to re-schedule a meeting can be made, they can be denied if deemed for an inadequate reason or deemed an attempt to delay/avoid addressing the allegations.